webzop/yii2-notifications/README.md

 ];
 ```

-To enable Web Notifications browsers need to verify your identity.
-A standard called VAPID can authenticate you for all browsers.
+To enable Web Push Notifications browsers is needed to verify your identity.
+A standard called VAPID can authenticate the application for all browsers.
 You'll need to create and provide a public and private key for your server.
 These keys must be safely stored and should not change.

 In order to generate the uncompressed public and secret key, encoded in Base64, enter the following in your Linux bash: